Title: Finance Director

 - Prepares financial information for planning process and one-stop partner MOU budget negotiations and reconciliations.

-- Prepares financial and program performance reports as required by Executive Director, Program Coordinator, Workforce Development Board/Committees, and/or the Board of Directors, including presenting reports as needed.
+- Prepares and presents financial and program performance reports as required by Executive Director, Program Coordinator, Workforce Development Board/Committees, and/or the Board of Directors.

 - Complies with and prepares all required government reporting (e.g., quarter tax reports, Unemployment Insurance quarterly payments and reports, annual W-2s and 1099s, Federal and State 990s, GATA, etc.).